 For unskilled and low-skilled workers access to the labour market remains limited.
 In contrast, in the case of highly-qualified foreign nationals such as university graduates, the legal barriers to working in Germany have been further reduced.

 As from 1 August 2012 people with a recognized university degree or a degree comparable to a German degree will, under the EU Blue Card system, have easier access to the labour market.
-To obtain the Blue Card, they must simply furnish proof of their qualifications and a concrete job offer that would provide annual gross earnings of at least 47.600 euros (2014).
+To obtain the Blue Card, they must simply furnish proof of their qualifications and a concrete job offer that would provide annual gross earnings of at least 53.600 euros (2019).
+From 01.01.2019 it will be 55.200 euros.
 In these cases the approval of the Federal Employment Agency is not required.

-In the case of highly qualified foreign nationals with a background in mathematics, IT, the natural sciences or technology as well as medical doctors, the EU Blue Card facilities and arrangements also apply, provided they are offered the same salaries as comparable German employees and their annual gross earnings would be at least 37.128 euros (2014).
+In the case of highly qualified foreign nationals with a background in mathematics, IT, the natural sciences or technology as well as medical doctors, the EU Blue Card facilities and arrangements also apply, provided they are offered the same salaries as comparable German employees and their annual gross earnings would be at least 41.808 euros (2019).
+From 01.01.2019 it will be 43.056 euros.
 In these cases the approval of the Federal Employment Agency is required.

 Seeking employment in Germany